 Personalisation and customisation are two trends that fashion retailers will strive towards when experimenting with new technologies.
 3D printers are fast becoming a more accessible consumer product, with designers, engineers, scientists, and craftsmen already enjoying these miraculous machines.
 Alongside open source software that accompanies many 3D printers, consumers could design their own clothing using templates and materials provided by retailers, and print it out at home.
 One day, perhaps in the much more distant future, high street shops could be done away with altogether!

 If you’ve got your eye on the future of retail, you might be interested in the MA in Fashion Retail and Luxury Management from London College of Contemporary Arts.

-The Dual MSc & MA in Strategic Marketing (Sales Management) offers graduates a double qualification in advanced sales strategy and operations for the global professional.
+The Dual Master in Strategic Marketing (Sales Management) offers graduates a double qualification in advanced sales strategy and operations for the global professional.